Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/WR/WR

 Carolina’s Christian McCaffrey is the consensus No. 1 overall pick for good reason.
-He led the league with 2,392 yards from scrimmage and 19 total touchdowns last season and new head coach Matt Rhule has a history of using his running backs in the passing game during his college coaching days.
+He led the league with 2,392 yards from scrimmage and 19 total touchdowns last season, and new head coach Matt Rhule has a history of using his running backs in the passing game during his college coaching days.

-It will be a long wait until your next two picks but selecting two wideouts, like Kenny Golladay of the Lions and possibly Allen Robinson of the Bears, is a great start to your roster.
-Golladay will get a boost with the return of quarterback Matthew Stafford (his fantasy production dropped from 17.6 to 13.6 points per game without Stafford under center last year) and Robinson is one of the best wideouts against man coverage.
+It will be a long wait until your next two picks, but selecting two wideouts, such as Kenny Golladay of the Lions and possibly Allen Robinson of the Bears, is a great start to your roster.
+Golladay will get a boost with the return of quarterback Matthew Stafford (his fantasy production dropped from 17.6 to 13.6 points per game without Stafford under center last year), and Robinson is one of the best wideouts against man coverage.

 Why two wideouts in Rounds 2 and 3 and not another running back?
-This beginner’s guide is designed to maximize your first three picks and there simply won’t be many high-profile running backs available by the time you get to choose.
+This beginner’s guide is designed to maximize your first three picks, and there simply won’t be many high-profile running backs available by the time you get to choose.

 Pick 2 (2nd, 23rd and 26th)